Kenya Travel Advice, What to Pack List

 - It’s best to leave all jewelry at home.
 You can buy beautiful African jewelry made of Maasai beats between 5-20USD

 - Most big restaurants, stores, hotels, lodges, camps, car rental firms, etc. take international credit cards.
-American Express, Thomas Cook, Visa and MasterCard Traveler’s Checks find easy accepted
+American Express, Thomas Cook, Visa and MasterCard Traveler’s Checks find easy accepted.
+Our travel advice; always have some cash!

 - E-mail and internet access shouldn’t be a problem in Kenya.
 There are many internet cafe and most of the hotels have internet connection

 - Always ask before you take photos of people or private places!
-If you ask, for little payment or sweets they like to pose.
+If you ask, for little payment or sweets people like to pose.

 - It is strictly forbidden to take photos of police and their properties!